visgl/react-map-gl/docs/api-reference/mapbox/types.md

 # Types

-The following types can be imported from `react-map-gl` when using TypeScript.
+The following types can be imported from `react-map-gl/mapbox` when using TypeScript.

 ## Components